tEk086/teko_rep_Netology/README.md

-# teko_rep_Netology
+## teko_rep_Netology

-Netology
+# ~ print("Hello, World?") ~ =)

-This repository contains my homeworks completed during earning at online courses of  python programming from Netology.
+Hi, All!
+This repository contains my completed homeworks during earning at online courses of full-stack python developer from Netology.